avisemler/emotions_from_eyes/README.md

 # Emotion from Eyes

 Some approaches to using AI to classify emotions from pictures of eyes.
 The images used to test the approaches are taken from [here](https://embrace-autism.com/reading-the-mind-in-the-eyes-test/#test).
 Like the linked test, the task is multiple choice.
-The possible labels for each image are provided in `data.csv`
+The possible labels for each image are provided in `data.csv`; the correct label is the first one listed (so be sure to shuffle them if otherwise a model might learn to just pick the first one!).

 ## CLIP